List of Yu-Gi-Oh! Sevens characters: Main characters

-An enthusiastic fifth grader that tinkers with machines and makes up new rules, which applies to the making of Rush Duels.
-He became the true King of Duels after defeating both Luke and Otes.
-After defeating Otes, both he and Yuga disappear into the past alongside Kaizo for two years before returning; Yuga also appears in Yu-Gi-Oh!
-GO RUSH!! and ends up recreating Rush Duels in the past when he was missing in space, though his actions did not lead to any major change in his timeline.
+An enthusiastic fifth grader who tinkers with machines and makes up new rules, which applies to the making of Rush Duels.
+He became the true King of Duels after defeating Luke and Otes.
+After defeating Otes, he and Yuga disappear into the past alongside Kaizo for two years before returning; Yuga also appears in Yu-Gi-Oh!
+GO RUSH!! and ends up recreating Rush Duels in the past while missing in space, though his actions did not lead to any major changes in his timeline.